mayan-edms/Mayan-EDMS/docs/chapters/settings.rst

     export DJANGO_SETTINGS_MODULE=mayan.media.mayan_settings.mysettings

-For the :ref:`docker` installation method, the full import path will be ``mayan_settings.mysettings`` and can only be passed via the ``MAYAN_SETTINGS_MODULE`` environment variable like this::
+For the :doc:`../chapters/docker` installation method, the full import path will be ``mayan_settings.mysettings`` and can only be passed via the ``MAYAN_SETTINGS_MODULE`` environment variable like this::